ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 If the Reporter cannot triage the bug themselves, they should assign to a Program Level Architect, who becomes the Bug Owner.
 This may be necessary for bugs where the impact is unclear, or where additional visibility is needed.

+The reporter may elect to set the *Validation Required* checkbox on the SKB bug to ensure that the bug goes through the Validation phase, rather than allowing the bug to be fast tracked bypassing this phase.

 Assessment
 ^^^^^^^^^^
 The Bug Owner (the current Assignee) reviews the information provided, and assesses the Severity and Priority of the bug.